Bioptics-lab/SMMAS/README.md

 # SMMAS
-Code and representive data for SMMAS system
+Code and representive data for SMMAS